-Google Hangouts are increasingly becoming a communications channel for groups to present conversations with people in disparate locations to a wide audience.
+Google Hangouts are increasingly being utilized by groups to present conversations with people in disparate locations to a wide audience.
 So it was exciting to be sitting front and center—so to speak—at last week’s YTH Live Google Hangout being hosted by one of my favorite organizations, ISIS (Internet Sexuality Information Services – if you don’t know them, check them out!), in preparation for the April YTH Live Conference, focusing on new and social media use and technology in the sexual health promotion space for teens.

 The first question broached by Deb was around the key trends around people seeking out health information.
 Tom mentioned that young people are constantly and consistently surrounded by media and information sources—literally at the tip of their fingers, so finding the answers they need is way easier than it was before the advent of new media.
 In this vein—and luckily, I might add—it is pretty easy to ask what were historically difficult questions.
 Thoughts and questions about sexually transmitted infections, pregnancy and abortion don’t require the same mustering of public courage required in asking another person face-to-face about a pressing health issue.